Celiacv28/loan-application/README.md

 - **Multi-Currency Support**: Advanced currency conversion and management
 - **Collateral Management**: Track and manage loan guarantees and assets
 - **Payment Integration**: Connect with payment gateways for loan disbursement and collection
+- **Status Change Timestamps**: Store the date and time of each status change for loan requests, not just the current status.

 ### Advanced Technical Features
 - **Rate Limiting**: API throttling to prevent abuse and ensure fair usage